jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Booting from the SD card

+The default behavior of the *BBB* is to boot from the *eMMC* first if it finds a bootloader there.

-The **S2** switch on BBB board should be held down until the bootloader starts to force the BBB to boot from the SD card.
+Holding the **S2** switch down when the bootloader starts will cause the BBB to try booting from the SD card first.
 The **S2** switch is above the SD card holder.

 If you are using a cape, the **S2** switch is usually inaccessible or at least awkward to reach.
-From the back of the board a temporary jump of **P8.43** to ground when the bootloader starts will do the same thing.
+From the back of the board a temporary jump of **P8.43** to ground when the bootloader starts will do the same thing as holding the **S2** switch.

-The default behavior of the *BBB* is to boot from the *eMMC* first if it finds a bootloader there.

 If you prefer to always boot from the SD card you can erase any existing bootloader from the *eMMC* with something like the following

     root@beaglebone:~# dd if=/dev/zero of=/dev/mmcblk1 bs=4096 count=4096

-This is particularly useful during development on systems where accessing the the board is inconvenient.

 On a system that booted from an SD card, `/dev/mmcblk0` is the SD card and `/dev/mmcblk1` is the *eMMC*.

 ### Installing to the eMMC

+Typically you'll want to use the *eMMC* over the SD card since the *eMMC* is faster.

 You need a running system to install to the *eMMC*, since it is not accessible otherwise.